jiayiliang1222/Project1_Kid-Court/docs/index.md

 ![Screenshot](https://github.com/jiayiliang1222/Project1_Kid-Court/blob/main/Screenshots%20and%20Recordings/Screenshot4.png)
 ![Screenshot](https://github.com/jiayiliang1222/Project1_Kid-Court/blob/main/Screenshots%20and%20Recordings/Screenshot5.png)
 # Premise and Concept
-- My imaginary world is a world that is governed by kids.
-The setting is on earth around hundred years from now.
-The technology develops so fast that intelligence chips enable everyone to share the same level of knowledge.
-What makes people different is their creativity.
-Therefore, in this world, children own higher social status and more power.
-Thus, the world’s authority officials are all kids instead of adults.
-I design this world because I find that it is kind of frustrating that kids’ voices are often neglected by adults although they are really a big group.
-So I built this world that makes the roles of kids and adults reversed.
-The particular space is a kid court.
-The reason why I choose the courtroom as my space is that I want to point out the fact that the world is under the kids’ governance.
+- troom as my space is that I want to point out the fact that the world is under the kids’ governance.
 I think the court might be the best way to reflect how kids own power and authority.
 # Process Documentation
 - My Sketch
 - ![Screenshot](https://github.com/jiayiliang1222/Project1_Kid-Court/blob/main/Screenshots%20and%20Recordings/Sketch.jpg)